salomondush/libTool/README.md

  - Data about scanned books is uploaded in form of a csv file, so before uploading, make sure that it's a csv file and that the BarCode column of the books is not in scientific notation
  - Navigate to the add files link on the side navbar, upload the file, choose the file's date, upload the file, and allow the website to process it
  - After it's done, you'll be redirected to the dashboard, which will include the newly uploaded data.

+## viewing and deleting files (admin)
+ - With access, navigate to the view files link on the side navbar, and it will display a history of all submited files.
+You can make changes to this file, like deleting them or viewing their contents.